vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     If you deployed the appliance so that it obtains its address via DHCP, go to the **Summary** tab for the appliance VM and note the address.

-10. Go to https://<i>vic_appliance_address</i>:9443 and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.
+10. Go to  http://<i>vic_appliance_address</i> and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.

-    If you configured the vSphere Integrated Containers appliance to use a different port for the vSphere Integrated Containers file server, replace 9443 with the appropriate port.

     **IMPORTANT**: The installation process requires the single sign-on credentials to set up vSphere Integrated Containers Management Portal and Registry.
 The vSphere Integrated Containers Management Portal and Registry services cannot start if you do not complete this step.